By Sheena Koo

 The club was a joint venture by the Philliponi brothers, Joe, Jimmy, Ross and Mickey, and, once officially opened in 1947, quickly garnered a reputation as a ‘bottle club,’ or a place where men and women could grab a drink during the tight post-prohibition years.
 Later, in the ‘50s, it became a supper club, serving dinner as well—but still offered thirsty patrons liquor under the radar.

 Though it was popular and hip, The Penthouse was also the target for frequent liquor raids due to the fact that it only garnered its liquor licence in 1968.
-Despite these visits, it managed to remain active and open—even charming some of the VPD Dry Squad members.
+Despite these visits, it managed to remain active and open—charming some of the VPD Dry Squad members along the way.

 Last year, during The Vancouver Police Museum’s Speaker Series with author and historian Aaron Chapman, retired Detective George Barclay and Officer Grant MacDonald, two officers who served on the Dry Squad, recalled their Penthouse experiences, stating: “We were usually six officers at the time, and we’d hit different clubs in town—rats’ nest types of clubs and we always had to hit The Penthouse which did not have a liquor license.
 So, everybody brought a bottle in, and in those days, it was husbands and wives, or husbands and wives and girlfriends, whatever turned your crank…most people were nice people…ordinary people and we weren’t there to get anyone—just to find the liquor,” said Barclay.